Africa & Middle East

 |Date joined:||6 February, 2019|

-The Group is listed on the Johannesburg Stock Exchange (the JSE), and owns majority stakes in banks in Botswana, Ghana, Kenya, Mauritius, Mozambique, the Seychelles, South Africa, Tanzania (Barclays and National Bank of Commerce), Uganda and Zambia.
-Absa also has representative offices in Namibia and Nigeria, as well as insurance operations in Botswana, Kenya, Mozambique, South Africa, Tanzania and Zambia.
-Internationally, Absa has an office in London, England and Absa is pursuing a corporate strategy to procure licences in the United States.
+The Group is listed on the Johannesburg Stock Exchange (the JSE) and owns majority stakes in banks in Botswana, Ghana, Kenya, Mauritius, Mozambique, Seychelles, South Africa, Tanzania (Barclays and National Bank of Commerce), Uganda and Zambia.
+Absa also has representative offices in Namibia and Nigeria, as well as insurance operations in Botswana, Kenya, Mozambique, South Africa, Tanzania, and Zambia.
+Internationally, Absa has an office in London, England and is pursuing a corporate strategy to procure licenses in the United States.

-By conserving natural resources and driving diversity, financial inclusion, education, and enterprise development, Absa contributes to the societies and natural environment in which we operate.
-Its sustainability, and that of the communities around it, depends on its ability to effectively use and manage the resources in its value chain.
+By conserving natural resources and driving diversity, financial inclusion, education, and enterprise development, Absa contributes to the societies and natural environment in which it operates.
+As well as sustainability, and that of the communities around it depends on its ability to effectively use and manage the resources in its value chain.

 As a member of UNEP FI, Absa is able to gain insights into emerging knowledge and best practice in key environmental, social and governance (ESG) areas while working with local, regional and global peers along with other stakeholders in the development of sustainable finance practice and thus helping to shape the future direction and sustainability in the financial sector.